Periodic Event-triggered Control for Incrementally Quadratic Nonlinear Systems: Abstract

 \section{Abstract}

-Periodic event-triggered control (PETC) has the advantages of both sampled-data control and event-triggered control, and is well-suited for implementation in digital platforms.
-However, existing results on PETC design mainly focus on linear systems, and their extension to nonlinear systems are still sparse.
-This paper investigates PETC design for general nonlinear systems subject to external disturbances, and provides sufficient conditions to ensure that the closed-loop system implemented by PETC input-to-state stable, using state feedback and observer-based output feedback controllers, respectively.
-For incrementally quadratic nonlinear systems, sufficient conditions for PETC design are provided in the form of linear matrix inequalities.
-The sampling period and triggering functions for all the cases considered are provided explicitly.
+{Periodic event-triggered control (PETC) evaluates the triggering rule periodically and is well-suited for implementation on digital platforms.
+This paper investigates PETC design for nonlinear systems affected by external disturbances under the impulsive system formulation.} Sufficient conditions are provided to ensure the input-to-state stability of the resulting closed-loop system for the state feedback and the observer-based output feedback configurations separately.
+For each configuration, the sampling period and the triggering functions are provided explicitly.
+Sufficient conditions in the form of linear matrix inequalities are provided for the PETC design of incrementally quadratic nonlinear systems.
 Two examples are given to illustrate the effectiveness of the proposed method.